ecchochan/generate_data/README.md

 This is useful for large-scale data processing, e.g. NLP corpus pre-processing.

-This repo contains an example for creating Chinese ELECTRA training data.
+This repo contains an example for creating Chinese X English ELECTRA training data.

 ### **Features**
-- **Spin up VMs automatically** - use Google Instance Template to
+- [x] **Spin up VMs automatically** - use Google Instance Template to spawn worker VMs
-- **No racing issue** - fetch/save data to Google Bucket
+- [x] **No racing issue** - fetch/save data to Google Bucket
-- **Easy to update scripts** - Update scripts by uploading to Google Bucket without the need to recreate images
+- [x]  **Easy to update scripts** - Update scripts by uploading to Google Bucket without the need to recreate images
+- [] **Auto deletion of VMs to avoid extra charge** - Close the VM after finsing the jobs

 ### **Structure**